-Try eating these gluten free fritters with a mint yoghurt dip, a tasty side salad (with fresh mint leaves if you have them) and a generous grating of lemon zest.
-I also sprinkled some chilli flakes onto mine.
+For a simple all-in-one supper, try eating these gluten free fritters with a mint yoghurt dip, a tasty side salad (with fresh mint leaves if you have them) and a generous grating of lemon zest.
+I also sprinkle some chilli flakes onto mine.

 - 2 courgettes (approx 300-330g courgette once topped and tailed)